MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/create-arc-virtual-machines.md

 # [Azure Resource Manager template](#tab/azureresourcemanagertemplate)

 Follow these steps to deploy the ARM template:

-1. In the Azure portal, from the top search bar, search for deploy a custom template.
+1. In the Azure portal, from the top search bar, search for *deploy a custom template*.
 Select **Deploy a custom template** from the available options.

-1. On the **Select a template** tab, Select **Build your own template in the editor**.
+1. On the **Select a template** tab, select **Build your own template in the editor**.

    <!--:::image type="content" source="./media/quickstart-create-templates-use-the-portal/build-own-template.png" alt-text="Screenshot of build your own template option in Azure portal.":::-->